Diushes1996/Layout/README.md

 # Layout
-This is a new repository for study html and css
+This is a new repository for studying html and css